The King of Fighters XIII: Development

-Release

-Home version
+Releases

 In June 2011, SNK Playmore confirmed that the PlayStation 3 and Xbox 360 console versions were in the works and would be released on October 27, 2011, in Japan.
 In September 2011, however, SNK Playmore delayed the game's release date to an unspecified one from the same year, later leaving it to December 1, 2011.
 The ports add several game modes not seen in the original version as well as new characters.
 Atlus had confirmed that they would publish the game on October 25, 2011, in North America, but later delayed it until November 22.
 Pre-orders for the game included a four-CD soundtrack from the series; the preorders notably increased following the announcement.
 Rising Star Games confirmed the release date at October 28, 2011 in Europe.
+While the Xbox 360 cover focuses on Ash Crimson due to his role in the story, Ogura did a different artwork for the PS3 release, featuring the more familiar characters.

 Various new arenas were added for the home version, with some of them being originally from the Art of Fighting and Fatal Fury series.
 The others are based on places briefly seen in cutscenes from The King of Fighters.
 All of the characters had their movesets adjusted for better balance as a response to issues found in the arcade versions.
 Downloadable content was also made available, including variants of existing characters.

-Mobile

 An iOS version was also released on July 7, 2011, under the title of The King of Fighters-i.
 It was also brought to Android-based devices on March 22, 2012, as The King of Fighters Android.
 Kei Yamamoto was also in charge of this version, but the development team consisted of another one that did not work on the arcade version.
 The staff had trouble adapting the game to iOS due to lack of balances of moves and enemies' intelligences.
 The initial roster was reduced although six more characters became available by September 2011 alongside an updated version.
 Billy Kane was included as a result of his popularity within fans, although some were confused by the absence of Iori Yagami.
 Depending on the game's popularity, the staff may port it to other consoles.
 The King of Fighters-i 2012, an updated version featuring 12 new characters and other modes, was released for the iOS platform on May 3, 2012 and on Android as The King of Fighters-A 2012 on August 31, 2012.
 Though all EX DLC form characters are also downloadable in these mobile versions, Mr. Karate and a human form of Saiki, who are still console-exclusive characters, are not included.